UMAprotocol/UMIPs/UMIPs/umip-157.md

 Follow [this guide](#computing-uba-fees) to determine the refund fee for `e`.

 Slow fills always create outflows from the destination SpokePool, but its possible that follow-on partial fills can cause the slow fill execution to create a smaller outflow than originally earmarked for the fill.
-This is why the `payoutAdjustmentPct` is set as a percentage of the remaining fill. amount.
+This is why the `payoutAdjustmentPct` is set as a percentage of the remaining fill amount.

 # Constructing the PoolRebalanceRoot